shawnmclean/SimpleCrypto.net/README.md

 ## Usage

-Go to the [downloads page](https://github.com/Mixmasterxp/SimpleCrypto.net/downloads) and download the latest version or utilize the NuGet package.
+You may download the source and build the project or install it directly from NuGet.

-Unzip the file files and reference the following file in your .net project:
+If building the source, please reference the following file in your .net project:

 	SimpleCrypto.dll